cddela-cruz/cddela-cruz/README.md

 # Crisly D. Dela Cruz

-**`Freelancer (Developer/Graphic Editor)`**
+**`Freelancer Software Engineer`**

-I'm an indie developer with a bachelor's degree in Information Technology.
-I create personalized projects for my clients one step at a time.
-Most of my coding projects are built from scratch.
-I use Reuse Oriented Model for Software Development from conceptualization, data gathering, and coding/design implementation to solving real-life problems.
+I'm an indie developer with a strong focus on crafting personalized solutions for my clients.
+With patience and precision, I build most of my projects from scratch, ensuring high-quality, tailored results.
+I follow the Reuse-Oriented Software Development Model, integrating existing components efficiently while maintaining originality.

+From conceptualization and data gathering to coding, design implementation, and real-world problem-solving, I take a structured approach to software development.
+My goal is to create impactful and scalable solutions that meet diverse needs.

 ---